But First We Brunch!

 • Berries - Substitute 2 cups of mixed berries for the peaches.

 • Puff pastry tart - You can also up the fanciness of your frangipane galette by using puff pastry in place of the pie crust.
-Either store bough puff or my simple rough puff pastry will do the trick.
+Either store bought puff or my simple rough puff pastry will do the trick.

 Equipment